SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

 5. Add Base ID and API key from Above.

-   * Update the "SSoTmeProject.json" file in the root folder to add your Base ID and API Key copied above.
+   * Update the "SSoTmeProject.json" file with the Base ID you copied above
+   * This is the line in the original Seed:
+        `"CommandLine": "airtable/airtable-to-xml -p baseId=BASE_ID_HERE"`

 6. Make sure you have the latest SSoT.me CLI tools installed.